patrickfav/armadillo/README.md

 * **Modular**: use your own implementation of symmetric cipher, key stretching, data obfuscation, etc.
 * **Lightweight**: No massive dependencies required like [BouncyCastle](https://www.bouncycastle.org/) or [Facebook Conceal](https://github.com/facebook/conceal)

+### Security Summary

+* Using it **wit a user provided password** (and strong password hash, like the default BCrypt): **your data is strongly encrypted**
+* Using it without a user provided password: **your data is obfuscated and cannot be easily altered or read by an attacker with access to the device**
+* By using fingerprinting, it is **not easily possible to just copy data over to another device** and use it there
+* Encryption is **non-deterministic**, which means even if you encrypt the same data it **appears to be different**
+* All encrypted data is **protected against modification by an outside attacker**, so long as the encryption itself is not broken
+* The **[Android Keystore System](https://developer.android.com/training/articles/keystore.html) is not used**, since proved to be unreliable and hard to handle in production due to device fragmentation and poor driver support

 ## Quick Start

 Add the following to your dependencies ([add jcenter to your repositories](https://developer.android.com/studio/build/index.html#top-level) if you haven't)